 As the pandemic has affected all aspects of our lives, the need for a new way of working is also affected.
 With that in mind, Instant Offices reveals the top seven Proptech trends that aims to keep employee safe in a post-COVID office :

 - High tech wellness checks – Employees must be screened for symptoms before entering their workplace to ensure that they aren’t contagious.
 Many teams now complete a quick health survey via a mobile app on their way into the office so that they can be effectively screened before arrival.
+There is even a Wearable Contact Tracing Device for Corporations that employees can wear for a more effective contact tracing in case someone in the office tests positive for Covid-19.

 - Touch- free & Voice enabled tech – COVID-19 has caused a surge in voice technology adoption.
 According to an Adobe Voice Survey, 86% of people said that voice tech would make the office more sanitary, while 77% expected to use this tech more frequently in the next year.
 Movement-activated doors allow workers to enter and exit spaces without touching anything.
 Voice-enabled devices and appliances help to reduce physical contact dramatically.